DasParijat/BaseNumCounter/README.md

-Base Number Counter
+Base Number Counter by Parijat Das

-This program intends to count from a given minimum number and maximum number in a given number base, such as base 10 (Normal numbers) or base 2 (binary numbers).

-Currently I am translating this code over to javascript and make a simple website out of it.

-TODO:
+Last Updated - 8/16/2024

+Functionality:
+This program generates a list of numbers translated from decimal (base 10) to any other base number.
+Decimals are even included (and it looks as messy as it sounds), but nothing under 1.

+History:
+This idea of different base numbers other than 10 or 2 came to my some time ago, so I decided to make a Python program out of it.
+Then, to practice my website building skills, I decided to convert the program into a viewable and working wbepage.
+It's quite a simple site but it helped me get a better understanding of HTML, JavaScript, and CSS than any tutorial hell could.

+TODO List:
 -Base Number Counter function in JS (done 8/13)
     -Finished ability to count (done 8/13)
     -Allow user to look up single number (done 8/16 via clarification)